microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-msal2-provider/README.md

 The [Microsoft Graph Toolkit (mgt)](https://aka.ms/mgt) library is a collection of authentication providers and UI components powered by Microsoft Graph.

 The `@microsoft/mgt-msal2-provider` package exposes the `Msal2Provider` class which uses [msal-browser](https://www.npmjs.com/package/@azure/msal-browser) to sign in users and acquire tokens to use with Microsoft Graph.
+This provider also supports multiple account logins.

 ## Usage